mspfa/mspfa/www/images/footer/README.md

 * Click the link that says "Pull request", which can be found above the file list and to the right.
 * Click the big button that says "Create pull request".
 * Now that any admins have been notified of your request, you can wait for them to verify it, or to comment on it if there is a reason that the request is unacceptable.
 It is recommended that you check on the request's status frequently to await verification or comments.
 Alternatively, you can tell an admin about the pull request on Discord if you want to speed up the process.

+If you want to edit an image from a pull request you've already made, follow these steps instead.

+* In your pull request, go to "www", then "images", and then "footer", and find the image or images you uploaded.
+* For each image you are editing, click on it, press deletion icon in the top-right corner, and click "Commit changes".
+* After doing this for each applicable image, click "Upload files" and upload your edited images.
+* Click "Commit changes".
+* Wait for additional verification from an admin.